Japan criticises U.N. finding that Nissan's Ghosn was detained unfairly

 The U.N. panel also urged the Japanese government to “remedy the situation of Mr. Ghosn without delay”.

 Ghosn was charged with pocketing Nissan’s funds for himself and hiding his income in late 2018.
-He was under house arrest awaiting trial when he fled to Lebanon about a year later, in December 2019.
+He was living in Tokyo on bail awaiting trial when he fled to Lebanon about a year later, in December 2019.

 Ghosn’s detention and escape to Lebanon threw Japan’s legal system into the international spotlight, with critics viewing its judicial practices as overly harsh.